 I personally do not see anything wrong with either one.
 I have heard many courting stories of Christian women stating that this is the way they meant their husband.
-But I will be honest and say that I do not believe that courting is for everyone.
-Although I am not actively dating anyone now, if someone ask me out on a date I am not oppose to going.
+But I am also not against dating and I feel like dating can be good for you.
+I must also mention that just because you are dating someone that does not mean that you should sleep with them (see my blog here).

 Dating has actually taught me a lot.
-The way I see it, is that I would rather go out on a date with someone, with no expectation, and get to know them to see if they are someone that I would even consider going out on a second date with before I enter into a courtship.
+The way I see it is that I would rather go out on a date with someone, with no expectations and get to know them to see if they are someone that I would even consider going out on a second date with before I enter into a courtship.
 Some women have been on one date and knew automatically that this was their husband to be and began courting.
 This is not my personality type.
 I need to talk to you, to get to know you, and to determine if I even like spending five minutes with you before I determine if I want to spend the rest of my life with you.
 With each dating experience, good or bad, I learned something about myself.
 I learned what I wanted, what I did not want, or if what I thought I wanted is really not want I wanted at all.
 There were several learning experiences that came from dating that shaped me into the person I am today.
 And for me personally I would not take that back for anything.

 When I used to do faith based counseling, I used to talk to several young women.
 Many of them got suck in the courting vs. dating dilemma.
 Many of them were between 18-25 and openly admitted that they did not want to court nor did they want to get married at their current age.
 Many of them barely knew themselves let alone what they wanted out of a marriage.
 But because the faith based community put pressure on young women to court, they felt torn by what they wanted and what they felt the church and their parent’s wanted.